simonkrogmann/procedural/README.md

 Key | Action
 --- | ---
- S  | screenshot (using offscreen rendering)
- R  | reload shaders
+ S  | screenshot (using offscreen rendering, the framebuffers of the other stages are also saved to files) R  | reload shaders

 Shaders and textures will also automatically be reloaded on file changes.

 ###Project Files
-A project file consists of internal includes (from the library), your own includes, textures and a main shader, which should contain a main function.
+A project file consists of internal includes (from the library), your own includes, textures and stages, each of which should include a main function.
+All stages are rendered to textures, except the last stage, which is rendered to the default framebuffer.
-Sample project file:
+Here is a sample project file:
 ```
 internal-includes:
     - util